Reach your new horizon

 Peripheral T-cell lymphomas

-Previously untreated systemic anaplastic large cell lymphoma (sALCL) or other CD30-expressing peripheral T-cell lymphomas (PTCLs)
+Adults with previously untreated systemic anaplastic large cell lymphoma (sALCL) or other CD30-expressing peripheral T-cell lymphomas (PTCLs), including angioimmunoblastic T-cell lymphoma and peripheral T-cell lymphomas not otherwise specified, in combination with chemotherapy (cyclophosphamide, doxorubicin, and prednisone)

-Relapsed primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30‑expressing mycosis fungoides (MF)
+Adults with primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30-expressing mycosis fungoides (MF) after systemic therapy (drugs that spread throughout the body)

 Classical Hodgkin lymphoma

-Previously untreated Stage 3 or 4 classical Hodgkin lymphoma
+Adults with previously untreated Stage 3 or 4 classical Hodgkin lymphoma (cHL), in combination with chemotherapy (Adriamycin (doxorubicin), vinblastine, and dacarbazine)

-Classical Hodgkin lymphoma after a stem cell transplant (auto-HSCT)
+Adults with classical Hodgkin lymphoma (cHL) at high risk of coming back or becoming worse after a stem cell transplant (auto-HSCT)

 ADCETRIS is a well-established treatment backed by over a decade of clinical data